peterhinch/micropython-nano-gui/README.md

 The root directory contains setup files for monochrome and color displays.
 The relevant file will need to be edited to match the display in use, the MicroPython target and the electrical connections between display and target.
- * `color_setup.py` Color displays.
+ * `color_setup.py` Setup for color displays.
 As written supports an SSD1351 display connected to a Pyboard.
  * `ssd1306_setup.py` Setup file for monochrome displays using the official driver.
 Supports hard or soft SPI or I2C connections, as does the test script `mono_test.py`.
 On non Pyboard targets this will require adaptation to match the hardware connections.
+ * `esp32_setup.py` As written supports an ESP32 connected to a 128x128 SSD1351
- * `esp32_setup.py` After editing to match the display and wiring, this should be copied to the target as `/pyboard/color_setup.py`.
+ display.
+After editing to match the display and wiring, it should be copied to the target as `/pyboard/color_setup.py`.

 The `gui/core` directory contains the GUI core and its principal dependencies: